-- During the practical sessions we will be making use of a reserved queue on ARCHER - This is tied to your training account ncastrXX - To ensure that you are running in this queue you need to make sure that you select the correct queue to run on (e.g. 'UKCA Training: Monday') - You will also need to first make sure that your SSH-key has been copied across to your ARCHER training account, and that you have setup your .profile correctly
+- During the practical sessions we will be making use of a reserved queue on ARCHER - This is tied to your training account ncastrXX - To ensure that you are running in this queue you need to make sure that you select the correct queue to run on (e.g. 'Tuesday 8th Jan 2019').
+This will need to be changed every day. - You will also need to first make sure that your SSH-key has been copied across to your ARCHER training account, and that you have setup your .profile correctly http://cms.ncas.ac.uk/documents/training/December2017/ UM\practicals/getting-setup.html

-- This tutorial is designed to make you more familiar with Rose - Rose is a namelist editor, which also provides some consistency checking on the choices made. - There is help text for each variable, and may have allowed ranges/values defined - You should take a look through Rose while your suite is running.
+- This tutorial is designed to make you more familiar with Rose - Rose is the UM namelist editor, which also provides some consistency checking on the choices made. - There is help text for each variable, and may have allowed ranges/values defined - You should take a look through Rose while your suite is running.
 Don't worry about clicking on things - there is an undo button!